-W.12 UKIP MEPs shall accept collective decisions concerning membership of a Group.
-Notwithstanding any rule concerning the independent mandate of an MEP, the Party may take any disciplinary measure, including expulsion from the Party, against any UKIP MEP who fails to accept such collective decisions.
+W.12 UKIP elected representatives shall accept collective decisions concerning membership of a Group.
+Notwithstanding any rule concerning the independent mandate of an elected representative, the Party may take any disciplinary measure, including expulsion from the Party, against any UKIP elected representative who fails to accept such collective decisions.
 By applying for reselection to be a candidate the applicant shall be deemed specifically to have read and agreed to this Rule.